-Whether you own an apartment building, a vacation home, or an office space, this tax guide will help you with many of the issues and questions you may run up against as a landlord.
+Whether you own an apartment building, a vacation home, or an office space, this tax guide will help you with many of the questions you may have.

 The tax forms for reporting rental activity section goes over forms 1040, schedule E, and form 8825.
 These go over the necessary forms you’ll need whether you own the property independently, jointly, or as a corporation.

 The best entity for rental property ownership goes over the various benefits of owning under llc, corporation, individual, limited partnership, and general partnership among others.
 Determine what works best for you by following this comprehensive guide.

 Selling and reporting your rental refers to what and how you should report your capital gains when you sell your property.
 This factors in depreciation as well as additional expenses you may occur.

 The taxable vacation home rental income section details how to determine if your rental is a tax free vacation home based on your personal and rental use.
 We provide a useful link to a calculator to help you determine personal vs rental hours so you can have a better idea of what to expect.

 The “How To Deduct Startup Expenses” section goes over how to save on expenses when you’re renting an office space, apartment home, or similar situation.
 This is an extensive look at the different deductions you can expense (especially for startups), including but not limited to utilities, home maintenance and care, and even factoring in landscaping.

 6. Home Office Deductions

 The home office deductions is a must-read if you’re want to deduct a portion of your home as an office.
 Many fear and claim (though it is unfounded) that this increases your risk of being audited by the IRS, however this is not the case if you follow these instructions and ensure your home office is abiding by all of them.